hypre-space/hypredrive/docs/usrman-src/driver_examples.rst

    ``--help`` shows the schema in your build.
 It shows version-dependent options only when the current `hypre` version supports them.

+For a normal solve, pass one or more YAML filenames as positional arguments, for example ``hypredrive-cli examples/ex1.yml``.
+The ``<input.yml>`` shown in the help output is the schema-help form and is not a literal required filename.

 System information is hidden by default.
 Pass ``-i`` or ``--info`` to print the detected machine and software environment.
 The selected HYPRE execution policy is printed after input configuration is resolved and whenever it changes.
 With